TempleEight/temple-docs/TempleEight/docs/arch/system.md

 <img alt="Tutorial System Architecture" src={useBaseUrl('img/tutorial-architecture.png')} />

-It shows a high level description of the system, detailing how the [Kong API Gateway](https://konghq.com/kong/) sits between the user and the backend services, and how the service communicates with it's database.
+It shows a high level description of the system, detailing how the [Kong API Gateway](https://konghq.com/kong/) sits between the user and the backend services, and how the service communicates with its database.

 Let's delve a little bit deeper into this architecture and see some finer details:

 <img alt="System Architecture Deeper" src={useBaseUrl('img/system-architecture-basic.png')} />

-We can see that all components of our application are executing inside of [Docker](https://www.docker.com/) containers.
+We can see that all components of our application are executed inside of [Docker](https://www.docker.com/) containers, including Kong.
-This includes Kong, and allows us to not have to worry about it's installation, since our orchestration tool deals with this for us.
+This allows us to not have to worry about installing it locally, giving this job to our orchestration tool.
 Containers allow us to encapsulate our application components and their dependencies, allowing them to be easily ran anywhere, among many other benefits.

-We can also see that Kong uses it's own database to store information about which services exist and how to route requests to them.
+We can also see that Kong uses its own Postgres database to store information about which services exist and how to route requests to them.
 However, this is managed by the orchestration platform automatically, so we don't need to worry about it.

-All of the components of the system are deployed by the orchestration platform (see the [Orchestration](../guide/orchestration) Guide for full details).
-The system architecture can change a little bit based on which platform is chosen.
+All of the components of the system are deployed by the orchestration platform (see the [Orchestration](../guide/orchestration) guide for full details), however the system architecture can change a little bit based on which platform is chosen.

 ### Docker Compose